 We noticed cPICSEL was ranked higher than Windows DVFS although Windows DVFS runs the system at higher frequencies.
-The only time Windows DVFS will throttle the frequency below what CPU utilization would prescribe is in the case of the temperature crossing a thermal trip point [Microsoft Corporation 2003].
-This led to the hypothesis that user dissatisfaction caused by thermal emergencies was the reason for the decreased user satisfaction with Windows DVFS.
+The only time Windows DVFS will throttle the frequency below what CPU utilization would prescribe is in the case of the temperature crossing a thermal trip point [17], and this led to the hypothesis that user dissatisfaction caused by thermal emergencies was the main reason for the decreased user satisfaction with Windows DVFS.
 We ran an experiment in which FIFA 2005 was played under Windows DVFS until the user observed several distinct processor frequency reductions triggered by thermal emergencies.
-The results of this experiment are shown in Figure 11.
+The results of this experiment are shown in Figure 8.

 This figure shows processor temperature and frequency when FIFA 2005 is played until it triggers a thermal emergency (about 16 minutes after starting the game).
-At that point, the processor itself reduces its own frequency to the lowest value possible.
+At that point, the frequency is reduced to the lowest value.
 This causes a perceivable slowdown in game play and lower instruction throughput.
-Windows DVFS continues to operate even though it has been overridden by the processor, and lowers its frequency to match the lower instruction throughput.
+Windows DVFS continues to operate even though it has been over-ridden by the processor, and lowers its frequency to match the lower instruction throughput.
 Soon after the processor returns frequency control to Windows DVFS, the frequency is again set to the highest available frequency on the processor.
-This causes the temperature to rise again quickly, leading to consecutive thermal emergencies.
+This causes the temperature to rise again quickly, leading to consecutive emergencies.

-Both cPICSEL and aPICSEL reduced the occurrence of thermal emergencies, with a total of 51 and 52 thermal emergencies during the game across all users, as compared to a total of 59 thermal emergencies under Windows DVFS.
+Both cPICSEL and aPICSEL reduced the occurrence of thermal emergencies.
 As a result, for processor-intensive applications, PICSEL may deliver better user-perceived performance by reducing the probability of thermal emergencies.
-The satisfaction results also support this claim: aPICSEL provides the highest satisfaction for the game on average, because for this highly compute-intensive application, aPICSEL allows the greatest reduction in temperature, and resulting thermal emergencies.
+The satisfaction results also support this claim: aPICSEL provides the highest satisfaction for the game on average, because for this highly compute-intensive application, aPICSEL allows the highest reduction in temperature, and resulting thermal emergencies.